 Protected Cell Companies (“PCCs”)

 On receipt of the application the Executive of the Authority will process the application.
 This will include a review of the application form and supporting documents, and, if appropriate, discussion with other regulatory bodies.
-In addition, for controllers and individual officers, the Authority will have to ensure each individual meets the “fit and proper” criteria.
-For further information on the vetting process please see the “Vetting Guidance” page of the website.
+In addition, the Authority considers whether the proposed holders of certain roles are fit and proper.
+For further information on the fitness and propriety assessment process please see the Regulatory Guidance - Fitness and Propriety.

 On completion of these enquiries the staff will make a recommendation as to whether an authorisation should be granted and detailing any conditions that it may be appropriate to attach to the authorisation.